SolidBlock-cn/enhanced_commands/documents/arguments/entity_selector/en.md

 ### alternatives

 Specifying multiple entity predicates.
 The entity only needs to pass one of the predicate tests.
 Values of the parameters are wrapped in a square bracket, with multiple entity predicates inside; multiple entity predicates are separated with comma.
-The parameter can’t be inverted yet.
+The parameter be inverted.

 - `@e[alternatives=[[type=cow], [type=sheep]]]`: Selects all cows and sheep.
 - `@a[alternatives=[Player1, Player2]]`: Selects Player1 and Player2.
 - `@e[type=sheep, alternatives=[[tag=a], [tag=b]]]`: Within all sheep, select those with tag "a" or tag "b".
+- `@e[type=sheep, alternatives=![[tag=a], [tag=b]]]`: Within all sheep, select those with neither tag "a" nor "b".

 ### baby